The Areopagus Address, Acts 17.

-It is a symbolic act signifying a spiritual reality.
+It is a physical act signifying a spiritual reality.
 It signals our immersion into a new identity, into Christ—into his death and resurrection (Rom 6:3-14).
 Christ, as the last Adam (1 Cor 15:45), died once-and-for-all: 2,000 years ago, as humanity’s representative, he died an historically factual death for every person who has lived, is living, or will yet live.
-Through death he conquered death: his death was the terminal point of the old corporate order of sin and death; but additionally, as the second man (1 Cor 15:47), the resurrection from the dead was the beginning of a new order, a new world of righteousness and life.
-The world that our first parents thrust humankind into, through disobedience, has been terminated in Christ through his obedience; he achieved – on humanity’s behalf – what we and our first parents failed to do (Rom 3:23).
+Through death he conquered death: his death was the terminal point of the old order of sin and death.
+Moreover, as the second man (1 Cor 15:47), the resurrection from the dead was the beginning of a new order: a new world of righteousness and life.
+The fallen order that our first parents thrust humankind into, through their disobedience, has been terminated in Christ through his obedience.
+He achieved – on humanity’s behalf – what we and our first parents failed to do (Rom 3:23).
 For those who put their trust in Christ there is both a legal and experiential transfer from the old order to the new (Rom 3:21-26; 5:12-20; 8:1-11).
 We are freed both legally from the penalty of sin (forgiveness) and experientially from the power of sin (ethical holiness).

 Third, we are commanded to “receive the gift of the Holy Spirit”.
 Christianity is supernatural.
 The power that created and sustains the universe is now available to us as a free gift from God.
-The gift of the Holy Spirit is not earned; it is received on the same basis as we receive the forgiveness of sins—gratis.
+The gift of the Holy Spirit is not earned or conjured, it is received on the same basis we receive the forgiveness of sins: gratis.

-Through receiving the Holy Spirit we are born again—not physically but spiritually (Jn 3:1-21).
-God promises that when you receive Christ and believe in him, you have the right to be a child of God, born not according to man’s will, but God’s (Jn 1:12-13)—both by right of creation and now redemption you are his, chosen by God the Father before the foundation of the world (Eph 1:4-8).
-Through this new birth by the Spirit you become a new creation (2 Cor 5:17); God is now your Father.
-You have been born into a new family, receiving the Father’s own DNA—a new heart and mind to love and obey him (Heb 8:10-12).
-As a child of the Father you are a member of his family.
-Ask God to lead you to others who love and obey him.
-His will for you is that you be nurtured within a covenant family of believers (Acts 2:42; 4:32-37).
+Through receiving the Holy Spirit we are regenerated, not physically but spiritually (Jn 3:1-21; Tit 3:5).
+God promises that when you receive Christ and believe in him, you have the right to be a child of God, born not according to man’s will, but God’s (Jn 1:12-13).
+Both by right of creation and now redemption you are his, chosen by God the Father before the foundation of the world (Eph 1:4-8; Jn 15:16, 19).
+Through regeneration by the Spirit you become a new creation (2 Cor 5:17); God is now your Father.
+You have been born into a new family, receiving God the Father’s own DNA—a new motivation to love and obey him (Heb 8:10-12; Jn 5:19-20).
+As a child of God you are a member of his family.
+Ask him to lead you to others who love and obey him (Matt 7:8-11; Ps 23:2-3; 25:9; 27:11; 31:3).
+His will for you is that you be nurtured within a community of believers (Acts 2:42; 4:32-37).

 The Holy Spirit is the executive agent of the Godhead: the Father thinks it, the Son speaks it, and the Holy Spirit does it.
-He is the power through which Christ now lives his victorious life through us.
+He is the power through which Christ now lives his victorious life in us.
 In Christ we are no longer bound by sin and death!
-By faith you can reach out now and receive the power of resurrection life—the gift of the Holy Spirit himself!
+By faith you can now receive the power of resurrection life—the gift of the Holy Spirit himself!

 The Scripture says, “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him” (Heb 11:6).
-‘Faith’ in contemporary culture is commonly understood to mean “blind faith”, summarised best by the evangelist for New Atheism, Richard Dawkins, saying “Faith is belief in spite of, even perhaps because of, the lack of evidence”.
-Biblical faith, in contrast, from the NT Greek pistis, means “to be persuaded” or “to come to trust”.
+‘Faith’ in contemporary thought is often understood to mean “blind faith”, summarised best by the evangelist of New Atheism, Richard Dawkins, saying “Faith is belief in spite of, even perhaps because of, the lack of evidence”.
+Biblical faith, in contrast, means “to be persuaded” or “to come to trust” (From NT Greek pistis).
 This can only occur when there is sufficient evidence.
-The first Christians were persuaded because of the empirical evidence that Jesus had given to confirm his identity—miracles, forgiveness of sins and the foretelling of his own death and resurrection.
+The first Christians were persuaded because of the empirical evidence of Christ’s deity as the Son of God: miracles, forgiveness of sins, the prophecies and foretelling of his death and resurrection.

 Returning to the scene on Mars Hill, what was the response to Paul’s address?
 The Scripture records that when they heard of the resurrection of the dead and the final judgement some mocked, others inquired further, and some believed.